xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 guest I/O will block.
 Note Windows VMs will start to crash if guest I/O blocks for more than 70s.

-Every host has a "local allocator" daemon which manages a host-wide pool of blocks (represented by an LVM LV) and provides them to ```tapdisk3``` on demand.
-When it receives a request, the local allocator decides which blocks to provide from its local free pool, writes to the journal and then reloads the device mapper table to extend the LV.
-The journal is replayed on the SRmaster when any VDI on the host is deactivated.
+Every host has a `local-allocator` daemon which manages a host-wide pool of blocks (represented by an LVM LV) and provides them to ```tapdisk3``` on demand.
+When it receives a request, the local allocator decides which blocks to provide from its local free pool, writes to the journal, writes the update to an outgoing `toLVM` queue and then reloads the device mapper table to extend the LV.
+When a VDI is deactivated, the current items on the `toLVM` queue are flushed synchonously.

-The local allocator also has a "low-water mark" (configurable via a host config file) and will request additional blocks from the SRmaster when it is running low.
+As well as waiting for requests from `tapdisk3`, the `local-allocator` also watches for new block allocations from the `SRmaster-allocator` via the `fromLVM` queue.
+These allocations are used to resize the local host free block LV locally via device mapper.

 Interaction with HA
 ===================